maja42/ember/readme.md

 Ember consists of two parts.
 1. The `ember` package is imported by the application that receives attachments.
 2. The `ember/embedding` package is used by a separate application that attaches files to the already-compiled target executable. \
+It can also be used to remove previously attached data from an augmented executable. \
-This package can be used as a library.
+The package can be used as a library.
 Alternatively there exists a CLI tool at `ember/cmd/embedder`.

 ## Example